Tui na: Background

 Tui na is a hands-on body treatment that uses Chinese Daoist principles in an effort to bring the eight principles of traditional Chinese medicine into balance.
 The practitioner may brush, knead, roll, press, and rub the areas between each of the joints, known as the eight gates, to attempt to open the body's defensive qi (wei qi) and get the energy moving in the meridians and the muscles.
 Techniques may be gentle or quite firm.
 The name comes from two of the actions: tui means "to push" and na means "to lift and squeeze."
 Other strokes include shaking and tapotement.
 The practitioner can then use a range of motion, traction, and the stimulation of acupressure points.
 These techniques are claimed to aid in the treatment of both acute and chronic musculoskeletal conditions, as well as many non-musculoskeletal conditions.

 As with many other traditional Chinese medical practices, different schools vary in their approach to the discipline.
 In traditional Korean medicine it is known as chu na (推拏), and it is related also to Japanese massage or anma and its derivatives shiatsu and sekkotsu.
 In the West, tui na is taught as a part of the curriculum at some acupuncture schools.

+Pediatric Tui na

+Pediatric Tui na (小儿推拿 (xiǎo'ér tuīná)) is a specialized branch of Tui na adapted for infants and children, typically up to twelve years of age.
+It relies on the same foundational principles as adult Tui na but utilizes different techniques and acupoints based on traditional Chinese medicine (TCM) views of pediatric physiology.

+According to TCM theory, a child's internal organ systems (Zang-Fu)—particularly the lung, spleen, and kidney systems—are considered delicate and immature.
+TCM texts describe children as having an incomplete development of Yin and Yang, making their balance more fragile but also allowing for a faster physiological response to treatment.

+Because a child's skin and soft tissues are more delicate, practitioners use strokes that are generally lighter, faster, and more gentle than those used on adults.
+Furthermore, pediatric Tui na relies heavily on specific acupoints and linear zones that are unique to children.
+These points are primarily concentrated on the hands, forearms, abdomen, and back.
+Common techniques include: